 While watching a Merry-Go-Round from a bench in Griffith Park, Los Angeles, Walt Disney was struck with inspiration for the creation of Disneyland.

-Santa Claus was issued a pilot’s license from the U.S. government in 1927.
+Santa Claus was issued a pilot’s license by the U.S. government in 1927.
 They also gave him airway maps and promised to keep the runway lights on.

 When you exercise, the burned fat metabolizes to become carbon dioxide, water, and energy.
-Meaning: you exhale the fat that you lose.
+Meaning that you exhale the fat that you lose.

 The largest stadium in the world is the Rungrado 1st of May Stadium in North Korea.
 It can hold up to 114,000 spectators.
 It covers 51 acres and is 197 feet tall.